root-project/root/docbook/users-guide/WritingGUI.md

 the base class editor too.

-Once the object editor is in place, it sets the user interface elements according to the object’s status.
+Once the object editor is in place, it sets the user interface elements according to the object's status.
 After that, it is ready to interact with the object following the user actions.

 The graphics editor gives an intuitive way to edit objects in a canvas with immediate feedback.
-Complexity of some object editors is reduced by hiding GUI elements and revealing them only on users’ requests.
+Complexity of some object editors is reduced by hiding GUI elements and revealing them only on users' requests.

 An object in the canvas is selected by clicking on it with the left mouse button.
 Its name is displayed on the top of the editor frame in